franco148/angular5-examples/ng7-components-dbinding/README.md

 The following command takes our angular application and now does not spin up a development server where you can see it but it actually builds your entire app into a few files which you can then deploy.
 - ng build --prod

+###### Firebase Hosting
+- npm install -g firebase-tools
+- firebase login
+- firebase init : In the root path of the project.
+- Do not use the default public directory!
+In this specific case will be: dist/ng7-components-dbinding
+- rewrite all urls to /index.html? choose y
+- File ... already exists.
+Overwrite? n
+- firebase deploy
+- When it finishes you will receive a link of your deployed app.